-The Council works closely with Friends of Jersey Gardens and encourages them in their efforts to apply for grants and to organise volunteer days and events.
+The Council works closely with the Friends of St John's Gardens by encouraging their efforts to apply for grants and to organise volunteer days and events.
 We also engage with other community groups and third parties to encourage and ensure opportunities for the needs and requirements of a diverse borough population.